SNPGuard/snp-guard/README.md

 ### Step 1: Build custom initramfs

 We need to build a customized initramfs (i.e., initial RAM disk) to configure boot options at early userspace and enable our workflows.
+This allows easy tweaking of the boot process to explore novel ideas.

 We do this by leveraging Docker.
 In short, we run an Ubuntu container, and then we export its filesystem on `build/initramfs/`.
 Afterwards, we make the